Road Toll Collections Growth Slowdown : ICRA

 According to ICRA, commercial vehicles account for around 65-70 per cent of the total vehicular movement on most of the country’s National Highways while passenger vehicles account for the remaining 30-35 per cent.

-The toll sector has seen quote volatile collections, according to ICRA’s latest study on performance of toll road projects in which it has analysed 48 toll road projects with a median operational track record of six years.
-The agency said due to prolonged slow-down in economy, traffic volumes had started decelerating in FY2013.
+The toll sector has seen quote volatile collections, according to ICRA’s latest study on the performance of toll road projects in which it has analyzed 48 toll road projects with a median operational track record of six years.
+The agency said due to a prolonged slowdown in the economy, traffic volumes had started decelerating in 2013.

-While in FY16 and FY17 the median traffic’s growth has improved to 5.4 per cent and 7.2 per cent, respectively after ban on iron-ore mining was lifted.
-The slowdown in the economic activity post de-monetisation has pushed back traffic growth to the level of just 4 per cent in FY17.
+While in FY16 and FY17 the median traffic growth improved to 5.4 percent and 7.2 percent, respectively after the ban on iron-ore mining was lifted.
+The slowdown in the economic activity post demonetization has pushed back traffic growth to the level of just 4 percent in FY17.

 Source: https://goo.gl/d5FN7c